SEND Offer at Lyneham Primary School

 We teach a differentiated curriculum to ensure that the needs of all children are met.
 We implement Wave 2 class provision maps/ AfL grids with specific ‘academic aspirations’.
 A number of intervention programmes are in place for children who require additional support.

-There is regular Professional development for all staff across the school, linked to a variety of aspects of SEND, including Attachment difficulties and de-escalation strategies to help manage behaviour, ASD Awareness, Reading intervention, Pictures are Powerful, Makaton and Identification of Speech and Language needs.
+There is regular professional development for all staff across the school, linked to a variety of aspects of SEND, including Dyslexia Friendly Schools, Deaf Awareness, Attachment difficulties and de-escalation strategies to help manage behaviour, ASD Awareness, Reading intervention, Pictures are Powerful, Makaton and Identification of Speech and Language needs.

 - How is the effectiveness of the provision for pupils with SEN evaluated?

-There are termly pupil progress meetings with the Class teachers, SENCo, core subject leader or Headteacher.
+There are termly pupil progress meetings with the class teachers, SENCo, core subject leader or Headteacher.
 The SENCo observes teaching and learning for SEN pupils and provides feedback to class teachers through the monitoring process.
 The SEND Report is presented to the Governing Body three times per year.
 There is a SEND Governor – Mr Dan Alexander.
 He visits the school and meets with the SENCo and staff as often as he is able.
-He jointly monitors SEN provision with the SENCo and has been involved with the writing of the SEN SEF and school improvement action plan.
+He jointly monitors SEN provision with the SENCo and has been involved with the writing of the SEN SEF, SEN Action Plan and School Improvement Action Plan.

 11. What activities are available for children with SEN in addition to those in accordance with the curriculum?